 The school started with approximately 12 children and by the Autumn Term increased to 25 children.
 After three years Debbie Pitt decided to move on and Celine Argent continued with the venture.

 The school became so successful that new premises were sought.
 These could not be found locally.
-A nursery school house was eventually bought in East Twickenham.
+A nursery schoolhouse was eventually bought in East Twickenham.
 Some of the children moved to what became St. Margaret’s Montessori School.
 Others remained in Barnes.
 In 1981 Mrs Argent sold the Barnes Montessori Nursery to Mrs Marcia Donaldson.

-Marcia Donaldson was fortunate to take over from such a dedicated leader as Celine.
+Marcia was fortunate to take over from such a dedicated leader as Celine.
 But she in turn was instrumental in building the school into one of the most popular in the Borough.
 She brought a wonderful team of teachers.
 It was the happy atmosphere they created that enticed me to send the first of my own children to the school.
 Marcia faced a difficult time in the mid-1980s when the whole future of the school was for a time in doubt.
 She had to find alternative premises, as the now somewhat decrepit Shoreline Building was due for demolition to enable redevelopment of the site.
 The school then moved in February 1986 to its present premises at the Barnes Sports Club in the heart of Barnes.
 It is in the London Borough of Richmond upon Thames.

 In September 1987 Marcia’s husband was posted abroad to Switzerland.
 She sold the school to Anne-Marie True, its present owner, whose three children in turn went to the School.
 Anne-Marie True trained in 1985 at St. Nicholas Montessori College (now Montessori Centre International).
 She subsequently got a BA (Hons) in Early Childhood Studies, a further Early Years Professional Status and numerous and ongoing courses to continue to enhance any professional development.

 Anne-Marie believes in quality care and high standards and is a strong advocate of the Montessori approach to learning and development.
 The Barnes Montessori Nursery has been Montessori accredited and re-accredited by the Montessori Evaluation and Accreditation Board (MEAB).
 This rigorous process of accreditation encourages reflective and evaluative practice.
 The scheme offers support and guidance to Montessori schools in order to ensure that Montessori provision is of a high quality.
-It also seeks to reassure parents that we also meet all the requirements of the Early Years Foundation Stage.
-To access the report: click here
+It also seeks to reassure parents that we also meet the requirements of the Early Years Foundation Stage.
+You can access the MEAB report here.

 Anne-Marie was invited to join the Centenary (2007) Committee for England.
 The Barnes Montessori Nursery helped celebrate the centenary of the Montessori movement.
-Our School was very honoured to be chosen as one of the schools participating in the centenary service at Westminster Abbey.
+Our School was very honoured to be chosen as one of the schools participating in the Centenary service at Westminster Abbey.

-The Nursery sector has seen a maelstrom of changes in recent years.
+The nursery sector has seen a maelstrom of changes in recent years.
 The School continues to look for innovative ideas and to be creative in every way.

 Anne-Marie True (Principal since 1987)